kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/pipeline-investigations/README.md

 | :--: |
 | Fig. 10 Memory Utilization |

-The CLS instance became approximately after 4 minutes unavailable, which can be observed from `Fig. 8`.
+The CLS instance became unavailable after approximately 4 minutes, which can be observed from `Fig. 8`.
 After 4 minutes of load test, the queue size starts to grow because spans can't be successfully exported.
-In the `Fig. 6` we can observe `~375000` spans without any problem being ingested and exported to the CLS instance, which results in a peak value of `~1550 spans/sec`.
-From this time, spans will be queued and dropped after few unsuccessfully retries.
+`Fig. 6` shows ~375000 spans are ingested without any problem and exported to the CLS instance, which results in a peak value of ~1550 spans/sec.
+From this time, spans are queued and dropped after few unsuccessful retries.

 ```bash
 2022-11-28T17:36:27.969Z info exporterhelper/queued_retry.go:427 Exporting failed.
 Will retry the request after interval. {"kind": "exporter", "data_type": "traces", "name": "otlp", "error": "rpc error: code = Unavailable desc = unexpected HTTP status code received from server: 503 (Service Unavailable); transport: received unexpected content-type \"text/html\"", "interval": "8.412634113s"}